How to organise or take girls to a large-scale event with Girlguiding

 Are there other roles I could take on?

-If you'd like to invite the Chief Guide - or a member of the Royal Family - to your event, you need to write to your Chief Commissioners at her Country or Region office well in advance.
-Invitations to overseas Guide Associations to attend events in the UK should only be issued by the International Commissioner at Girlguiding HQ.
+If you'd like to invite the chief guide - or a member of the royal family - to your event, you need to write to your chief commissioner at her country or region office well in advance.
+Invitations to overseas guide associations to attend events in the UK should only be issued by the international commissioner at Girlguiding HQ.

 Organising international events

-- Counties should gain approval from the country/region international adviser.
+- Counties should gain approval from the country or region international adviser.

-Your international adviser will let your country/ region office know to discuss next steps or support needs.
+Your international adviser will let your country or region office know to discuss next steps or support needs.

-If you are organising a large-scale event with another organisation, such as the Scouts, see our joint activities guidance.
+If you’re organising a large-scale event with another organisation, such as the Scouts, see our joint activities guidance.